rrthomas/wincoll/README.md

 ## Improving WinColl

-WinColl as a game is finished by design.
-However, I am evolving the code to support other similar games.
-Usability improvements are always welcome; for example, the ability to rebind keys would be welcome.
+New levels, usability improvements and translations are welcome, as are usability improvements: for example, the ability to rebind keys would be welcome.

 Some levels useful for testing are in `test-levels`.